pflanze/xmlhub-indexer/README.md

 Hub" Git repository of the cEvo group at the D-BSSE, ETH Zurich.

 It is meant to be run after new XML files are uploaded into the XML Hub Git repository, or existing files are removed or changed.
-It can be run manually on a checkout of the XML Hub repository, or it could be integrated into CI (continuous integration) of the Git hosting platform (GitLab / GitHub) so that it is automatically run when changes are uploaded.
+It is designed to be run manually on a checkout of the XML Hub repository, or periodically via a service that allows to do that (e.g.`launchd` on macOS).
+It might also be possible to integrate into CI (continuous integration) of the Git hosting platform (GitLab / GitHub) so that it is automatically run immediately when xmlhub receives changes.

 ## Installation

-### Downloads
+### Download

 You can download pre-built binaries (currently for macOS, built manually) from